andreyorst/SimpleClangFormat.vim/README.md

 Simpler usage of clang-format in Vim and NeoVim.

-## What this plugin do:
+## What this plugin does:

 This Plugin adds new command: `:ClangFormat`.
 You can specify a style:

 - `:ClangFormat llvm`
 - `:ClangFormat Mozilla`